About eDiscovery Assistant

 What is eDiscovery Assistant?

-eDA is the first comprehensive ediscovery resource for attorneys and legal professionals.
-Designed by practicing ediscovery attorneys, eDA curates ediscovery case law, rules, checklists, forms and a learning center that deliver on-demand, practical knowledge to give litigators the ability to get up to speed quickly and credibly.
+eDA is the only ediscovery case law database and resource center for attorneys and legal professionals.
+Designed by practicing ediscovery attorneys, eDA curates ediscovery case law, rules, checklists, forms and a learning center that deliver on-demand, practical knowledge to give litigators and the professionals that support them the ability to get up to speed quickly and credibly.

 Where does eDA get its case law and how often is it updated?